The first time you see your puppy eating poop, you're shocked and disgusted; his cuteness factor drops through the floor!

-I'm often asked questions like these, so I thought they deserved an explanation.
+I'm often asked questions like these,

-Coprophagia is the formal term for dogs eating poop, and they don't restrict their diet to eating their own poo; they will eat other animals' poop too!
+Coprophagia is the formal term for dogs eating poop, and they don't restrict their diet to eating their poo; they will eat other animals' poop too!

 You might like to try one or a combination of methods shown below until your pup stops this anti-social behaviour.

-Think about it, your dog sees you cleaning up the garden and begins to do the same because he thinks he's doing something you approve of.
+Think about it; your dog sees you cleaning up the garden and begins to do the same because he thinks he's doing something you approve of.

 Play and training are great ways to exercise your puppy as they help exercise both mind and body, giving him the mental and physical stimulation he needs for development.